pezkuwichain/pezkuwi-sdk/cumulus/README.md

 This repository contains both the Cumulus SDK and also specific chains implemented on top of this SDK.

-If you only want to run a **Polkadot Parachain Node**, check out our [container section](../docs/contributor/container.md).
+If you only want to run a **Pezkuwi Parachain Node**, check out our [container section](../docs/contributor/container.md).

 ## Cumulus SDK

-A set of tools for writing [Substrate](https://substrate.io/)-based [Polkadot](https://wiki.polkadot.network/en/) [parachains](https://wiki.polkadot.network/docs/en/learn-parachains).
+A set of tools for writing [Substrate](https://substrate.io/)-based [Pezkuwi](https://wiki.pezkuwi.network/en/) [parachains](https://wiki.pezkuwi.network/docs/en/learn-parachains).
 Refer to the included [overview](docs/overview.md) for architectural details, and the [Connect to a relay chain how-to guide](https://docs.substrate.io/reference/how-to-guides/parachains/connect-to-a-relay-chain/) for a guided walk-through of using these tools.

 It's easy to write blockchains using Substrate, and the overhead of writing parachains' distribution, p2p, database, and synchronization layers should be just as low.
-This project aims to make it easy to write parachains for Polkadot by leveraging the power of Substrate.
+This project aims to make it easy to write parachains for Pezkuwi by leveraging the power of Substrate.

 Cumulus clouds are shaped sort of like dots; together they form a system that is intricate, beautiful and functional.